-If you want to know for sure how well your email marketing campaign is doing, you should pay attention to the metrics which correlate with your campaign goals.
-In this article, we’ll cover six metrics which will help you to measure the effectiveness of your marketing efforts.
+If you want to know for sure how well your email marketing campaign is doing, you should pay attention to the metrics that correlate with your campaign goals.
+In this article, we’ll cover six metrics that will help you to measure the effectiveness of your marketing efforts.

 What metrics to focus on

 To evaluate your business processes and make them run successfully in future, you should pay attention to Key Performance Indicators (KPIs) and take necessary actions to improve them.
 How?

 To begin, be aware of the goal of your email marketing campaign.
 It can be raising brand awareness, generating sales, leveraging engagement and trust level, and so on.

 The next step is to choose the KPIs you need to track to make sure that you are getting closer to your final target.
 Here are some basic metrics that are important for any email marketing campaign: